 For the rules of origin, determining whether a product is eligible for preferential treatment, the Agreement adopts a hybrid of the Canadian and EFTA approaches.

-Services And Investment
+Trade in Services and Investment

-Parties agree that anti-competitive business conduct can hinder the fulfilment of the objectives of the Agreement.
+The Parties agree that anti-competitive business conduct can hinder the fulfilment of the objectives of the Agreement.
 Accordingly, each Party shall adopt or maintain measures to prohibit such conduct.